- Details

 1889.
 An elevated tramway was built to carry coal to the new mill powerhouse.
 Two 50 foot turntables were also installed.
 Four hundred feet of elevated tramway was built from the railroad to the mill.
 [CRR]

 1890.
 Line opened from Quincy Mine to the new Quincy Stamp Mill near Dollar Bay, a distance of 6 miles.
-[MCR-1904] The maximum grade on the line is 2.4% from mine to mill.
+[MCR-1904] The maximum grade on the line is 2.4% from mill to the mine.

 1891.
 One mile of new line and sidings were built between the Q&TL terminal and new works at North Quincy.
 An incline track was built from the railroad down to the mill.
 [CRR]